< Muscles >

 The cervical ganglia have been concretely described in this neck chapter.
 The lower paravertebral ganglia (lumbar, sacral ganglia) and their splanchnic nerves will be explained in other chapters (Figs. 6-50, 7-17,18).

 Myelin sheaths boost the speed of neural conduction.
-Preganglionic fibers, which are enclosed in myelin sheaths, convey the impulse quickly.
-On the other hand, postganglionic fibers, which lacks the myelin sheaths, convey the impulse more slowly (Figs. 3-17,18).
+Postganglionic fibers, which lacks the myelin sheaths, convey the impulse slowly (Figs. 3-17,18).

 Theoretically, the sympathetic nerve with the long postganglionic fiber should be slower than the parasympathetic nerve in conducting impulse (Fig. 3-17).
 However, such difference does not matter for normal physiology.